MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Direct-Hardware-Requirements.md

 ### Drives

-For help choosing drives, see [Choosing drives and resiliency types in Storage Spaces Direct to meet performance and capacity requirements](choosing-drives-and-resiliency-types.md).
+For more help choosing drives, see the [Choosing drives](choosing-drives-and-resiliency-types.md) topic.

 - Local-attached SATA, SAS, or NVMe drives
 - Every drive must be physically connected to only one server